If you were faced with the decision to quit a bad habit or die, which would you choose?

 In one study, 60% of patients facing death due to cigarette consumption chose not to quit.
 Even though quitting smoking would save their life.
 (1)

-Why do you avoid positive behavior changes?
+Why do we avoid positive behaviour changes?

 Consider the following: